ZoeyYiZhou/141BProject/index.md

 <img src="zPlot_Image/18.png" style="float: center; padding:0.1em" width="90%">

-I calculate appropriateness level for each crop in 18 sub-basins, and plot them in ascending order.
-Figure 18 bars shows an overall trend of level of appropriateness in different sub-basins.
-From the plot, we can see that Grain, Tropical Plant and potatoes are the most three saving water crops in San-Joaquin Valley.From the one single bar, by clicking on the legend, it will toggle the plot to filter by sub-basin.
-[Appropriateness](zhtml/2_bars.html).
+We calculate appropriateness level for all crops in all 18 subbasins, and plot their their appropriatenss in ascending order in one plot.
+Picture above only shows the appropriateness for crops in two subasin:Chowchilla and Madera.
+Each bar represent a crop in selected subbasin.
+From the plot, we see that grain, tropical plant and potatoes are the top 3 water-saving crops in San-Joaquin Valley.
+Too see crops in other subbasin and want to compare crop appropriateness and crop across basin, click the subbasin on the legend on [the interactive plot](zhtml/2_bars.html), it will toggle the plot to filter by sub-basin.

 <img src="zPlot_Image/Map.png" style="float: center; padding:0.1em" width="90%">